Oil slumps for second day as euro fears dominate

 "Markets are under pressure as the European finance ministers failed to come up with anything solid this weekend.
 There are some strong worries that Greece is not doing what's needed to get another round of aid," said Gene McGillian, analyst at Tradition Energy in Stamford, Connecticut.

-Trading volume was anemic at more than a quarter below the one-month average as investors kept their powder dry ahead of a host of major events this week, including the U.S. Federal Reserve's likely measure later this week to temper long-term interest rates, the International Monetary Fund's gathering of major financial ministers and a slew of U.S. housing data.
+Trading volume was anaemic at about a third below the one-month average as investors kept their powder dry ahead of a host of major events this week, including the U.S. Federal Reserve's likely measure later this week to temper long-term interest rates, the International Monetary Fund's gathering of major financial ministers and a slew of U.S. housing data.

 Oil slid with stock markets, copper and the euro, while the dollar index .DXY and Treasuries rose as investors sought safer havens.
-The S&P <500 index .SPX fell 1 percent, with the financial and energy sectors leading losses.
-Stocks pulled back from earlier losses as deep as 2 percent. .N
+The S&P <500 index .SPX fell 1.5 percent, with the financial and energy sectors leading losses. .N

 Implied oil market volatility, as measured by the Chicago Board Options Exchange's Oil Volatility Index .OVX, jumped more than 11 percent to 46.56 percent, the biggest one-day gain in a month and reversing a five-day easing period.